PP-Module for LiFi Access Systems

 Application Note:

-This SFR is applicable if "RADIUS over TLS" is selected in FTP_ITC.1.1.
+This SFR is applicable if "RADIUS over TLS" is selected in FTP_ITC.1/8021X.

-If X.509v3 certificates is selected in FCS_RADSEC_EXT.1.2, then FCS_TLSC_EXT.1 from the Functional Package for TLS must be claimed and "mutual authentication" must be selected.
+If X.509v3 certificates is selected in FCS_RADSEC_EXT.1.2, then FCS_TLSC_EXT.1 from the Functional Package for TLS must be claimed and "mutual authentication" must be selected in FCS_TLSC_EXT.1.1.
 If pre-shared keys is selected in FCS_RADSEC_EXT.1.2, then FCS_RADSEC_EXT.2 and FIA_PSK_EXT.1 in this PP-Module must be claimed.

 Guidance

-The evaluator will verify that any configuration necessary to meet the requirement must be contained in the guidance.
+The evaluator shall verify that any configuration necessary to meet the requirement must be contained in the guidance.

 Tests